onyx-and-iris/xair-api-python/README.md

 - `port`: mixer port, defaults to 10023 for x32 and 10024 for xair
 - `delay`: a delay between each command (applies to the getters).
 Defaults to 20ms.
   - a note about delay, stability may rely on network connection.
 For wired connections the delay can be safely reduced.
+- `connect_timeout`: amount of time to wait for a validated connection.
+Defaults to 2s.

 ## API